Woman injured in police shooting says cops let boyfriend die

 Cunningham has urged the community to remain calm and to “respect” the process.
 Protests since the incident have been peaceful, and Waukegan has avoided the kind of looting and violence that occurred in nearby Kenosha, Wisconsin, after a white police officer shot a Black man, Jacob Blake, in the back seven times in August.
 Blake survived, but his family has said that he is paralyzed from the waist down.

-“We’ve been assured and promised transparency.
-We’re going to take this to heart,” Romanucci said.
-Still, he said, a lawsuit will be filed.
+Romanucci said a lawsuit would be filed, despite a pledge of transparency from Cunningham.

-“Without that we can’t make the permanent changes that we require in this country and in this community," he said.
+“Without that we can’t make the permanent changes that we require in this country and in this community," Romanucci said.
 "We want policy changes.”

 Comments